woupiestek/scryptic/log.md

 programming languages make this trivial, leaving such points aat the end of if statements and as the beginning and end of while statements, and not really anywhere else, exception perhaps in boolean expressions.
-Or perhaps computing the control flow graphs and then the dominator tree is actuuly more much more efficient.
+Or perhaps computing the control flow graphs and then the dominator tree is actualy more much more efficient.

 Interestingly, the extra world variable introdcued to keep side effects under